florinpop17/app-ideas/Projects/Christmas-Lights-App.md

-# RippleLights
+# ChristmasLights

-The RippleLights application relies on your development talents to create a mesmerizing light display.
+The ChristmasLights application relies on your development talents to create a mesmerizing light display.
 Your task is to draw seven colored circles in a row and based on a timer change the intensity of each each circle.
 When a circle is brightened it's predecessor returns to its normal intensity.